microprediction/building_an_open_ai_network/docs/press.md

-The ``central problem'' of machine learning is ... is the question of determining the best system for producing and distributing microprediction to all who need it.
+The *central problem* of machine learning is ... is the question of determining the best system for producing and distributing microprediction to all who need it.